Query Fan-Out: The Future of AI-Driven Search

 What Is Query Fan-Out?

-Query Fan-Out is when an AI search engine expands a single query into several semantically related sub-queries to generate a more complete response.
+Query Fan-Out is the process by which an AI search engine expands a single query into several semantically related sub-queries to generate a more complete response.
 Instead of matching exact keywords, the engine interprets user intent and retrieves content across various dimensions.

 Google AI Mode is a chat-style, generative search experience powered by Gemini 2.5.
 Instead of displaying traditional search result links, it provides direct, synthesized answers.